Christmas tree: Georgia

-Georgians have their own traditional Christmas tree called Chichilaki, made from dried up hazelnut or walnut branches that are shaped to form a small coniferous tree.
+Georgians have their own type of traditional Christmas tree called chichilaki, made from dried up hazelnut or walnut branches that are shaped to form a small coniferous tree.
 These pale-colored ornaments differ in height from 20 cm to 3 m.
 Chichilakis are most common in the Guria and Samegrelo regions of Georgia near the Black Sea, but they can also be found in some stores around the capital of Tbilisi.

-Georgians believe that Chichilaki resembles the famous beard of St. Basil the Great, because Eastern Orthodox Church commemorates St. Basil on 1 January.
+Georgians believe that the chichilaki resembles the beard of St. Basil the Great, because Eastern Orthodox Church commemorates St. Basil on 1 January.

 The Bahamas

-The earliest reference of Christmas trees being used in The Bahamas dates to January 1864 and is associated with the Anglican Sunday Schools in Nassau, New Providence: "After prayers and a sermon from the Rev. R. Swann, the teachers and children of St. Agnes', accompanied by those of St. Mary's, marched to the Parsonage of Rev. J. H. Fisher, in front of which a large Christmas tree had been planted for their gratification.
-The delighted little ones formed a circle around it singing 'Come follow me to the Christmas tree.'"
+The earliest reference to Christmas trees being used in the Bahamas dates to January 1864 and is associated with the Anglican Sunday Schools in Nassau, New Providence: After prayers and a sermon from the Rev. R. Swann, the teachers and children of St. Agnes', accompanied by those of St. Mary's, marched to the Parsonage of Rev. J. H. Fisher, in front of which a large Christmas tree had been planted for their gratification.
+The delighted little ones formed a circle around it singing 'Come follow me to the Christmas tree.'
 The gifts decorated the trees as ornaments and the children were given tickets with numbers that matched the gifts.
 This appears to be the typical way of decorating the trees in 1860s Bahamas.
 In the Christmas of 1864, there was a Christmas tree put up in the Ladies Saloon in the Royal Victoria Hotel for the respectable children of the neighbourhood.
 The tree was ornamented with gifts for the children who formed a circle about it and sang the song "Oats and Beans".
 The gifts were later given to the children in the name of Santa Claus.